RoyTuesday/tetrelementis/README.md

 ## Version History

+:large_blue_diamond: **0.764 : 04 Mar 2016 -** Game doesn't start until player presses the spacebar.
+On gameover, the board clears, allowing another game to begin.
+Starting screen includes directions.
+Four buttons in the upper right simulate the arrow keys.

-:large_blue_diamond: **0.705 : 24 Feb 2016 -** Game now displays a preview for the next tetrinimo.
+:small_red_triangle_down: **0.705 : 24 Feb 2016 -** Game now displays a preview for the next tetrinimo.
 When one or more lines are filled, they are instantly cleared and all blocks above them move down.
 The Periodic Table of Elements fills in with each new tetrinimo.

 :small_red_triangle_down: **0.588 : 16 Feb 2016 -** Player now can rotate tetrinimo, unless doing so would collide with the bounds of the grid or another tetrinimo.